 73 Dow to G. Whiles, Secretary to Government of Bombay Finance Department, 06.03.1926, pr.5, Dow Papers, MSS Eur E 372/2.
+74 This would have been based on the Alienation of Land Act passed in 1900 in the Punjab.
+It

-This would have been based on the Alienation of Land Act passed in 1900 in the Punjab.
+74 This would have been based on the Alienation of Land Act passed in 1900 in the Punjab.
 It was intended to prevent the transfer of land to moneylenders, as a result of debt.
 It promoted rural social and political stability in terms of the maintenance of land within groups referred to as hereditary 'agricultural tribes'.
 David Gilmartin, 'Biraderi and Bureaucracy: The politics of Muslim kinship solidarity in twentieth century Punjab', International Journal of Punjab Studies, 1:2 (July-December 1994), pp.1-29, p.6.
 Its aims were, therefore, very similar to those of the Encumbered Estates Acts in Sind, which were passed in 1876, 1881, 1884 and 1896, and were intended to protect important largeholders from debt to banias; but the Punjab Act had more sweeping implications.